Artificial Intelligence Benefits And Risks

 Obviously, Tay was not really racist.
 She was merely picking what she thought were suitable statements to respond to incoming messages.
 It was humans who shifted the goalposts to such a degree that the messages were coming out offensively.
 That said, it still caused significant public damage and embarrassment to Microsoft.
 Tay was taken offline shortly after.

 You may also like: Top 10 Algorithms every Machine Learning Engineer needs to know

 These are comparatively benign risks compared to the apocalyptic predictions of some.
 There is a misconception that those who are worried about AI posing a threat to humanity are concerned with AI turning ‘evil’.
 In reality, a number of people are worried about an AI becoming competent and then pursuing goals that do not match our own.
-These are not only members of the public, but many top AI researchers.
-Just like we control lions, tigers, and elephants by being smarter than them, so could a ‘rogue’ AI control us in a similar fashion.
-In theory.
+These are not only public members but many top AI researchers.
+Just like we control lions, tigers, and elephants by being smarter than them, so could a ‘rogue’ AI similarly control us, in theory.

-There are some top AI experts who say that the risks of AI outweigh the benefits and we need to curtail our usage.
-There are others who say that there are no risks at all and that we need not have any concern.
+Some top AI experts say that the risks of AI outweigh the benefits, and we need to curtail our usage.
+Others say that there are no risks at all and that we need not have any concerns.
 However, the reality is (as always) somewhere in between.
 Artificial Intelligence has the capacity to bring humanity to heights we can barely imagine, but like any technology or invention, it also has the capacity to cause a lot of harm.
 Whether that harm is by causing billions of dollars in damage, costing human lives, or the entire downfall of civilization is irrelevant.
 The fact remains that Artificial Intelligence stands to both benefit us and cause risks both to society and to our businesses.
 Understanding and predicting these is the key to coming out ahead.
 One thing is for certain - this exceptional yet volatile technology is not going away any time soon.